 proc fcmp outlib=work.functions.fun; subroutine arraytozero (x[*]); outargs x; call zeromatrix (x); endsub; quit; option cmplib=work.functions; data _null_; array x _temporary_ (1 .
 3 .
 5 .
 7 .
 9 .); call arraytozero (x); temp=catq('d', ' ', of x[*]); put temp=; run;

-In this post, I demonstrated four approaches to setting all array elements to zero.
-I show techniques for both regular and temporary arrays, though it is more complicated to do so with a temporary array.
+In this post, I demonstrate four approaches to setting all array elements to zero.
+I show techniques for both regular and temporary arrays.
+It is more complicated to do so with a temporary array.
+However, all it takes is to compile a routine through the FCMP procedure.

-For other posts related to SAS arrays check out SAS Array Lookup Example and Use Temporary Arrays to Store Lagged Values in SAS.
+I learned this trick from the users FreelanceReinhard and hashman at the SAS Online Community.
+For other posts related to SAS arrays check out SAS Array Lookup Example, Use Temporary Arrays to Store Lagged Values in SAS and 4 Techniques To Sort An Array in SAS.

 You can download the entire code from this post here.